oracle-livelabs/oci/oke-opencost/setup/setup.md

-# Setup OpenCost on your OKE Cluster
+# Setup OpenCost on your OKE cluster

 ## Introduction